jajokl/grouper-ref-impl/README.md

 	  * `docker swarm init | tee swarm_init.txt`
 	  * `chmod 400 swarm_init.txt`

 	  You don't need multiple nodes in the swarm.
 In fact, the scripting assumes that you do not have multiple swarm nodes (no registry is provided).
-The reference implementation relies on Docker Secrets and needs a swarm environment.
+The reference implementation relies on Docker Secrets and operates on a single-node swarm environment.

-2. If you are using the tarball distribution, extract it into an empty directory and then cd into grouper.
+2. If you are using the tarball distribution, extract it into an empty directory and then `cd into grouper`.
 We call this directory _HOME_.
 If you are reading this on your machine, you already have a distribution in place.
 To instead obtain a copy from github, `git clone https://github.com/jajokl/grouper-ref-impl` and `cd into grouper-ref-impl`.
 This will now be the _HOME_ directory.